solana-labs/solana/docs/src/developing/clients/jsonrpc-api.md

 - `<string>` - Transaction, as an encoded string.
 The transaction must have a valid blockhash, but is not required to be signed.
 - `<object>` - (optional) Configuration object containing the following field:
-  - `sigVerify: <bool>` - if true the transaction signatures will be verified (default: false)
+  - `sigVerify: <bool>` - if true the transaction signatures will be verified (default: false, conflicts with `replaceRecentBlockhash`)
   - `commitment: <string>` - (optional) [Commitment](jsonrpc-api.md#configuring-state-commitment) level to simulate the transaction at (default: `"finalized"`).
   - `encoding: <string>` - (optional) Encoding used for the transaction data.
 Either `"base58"` (*slow*, **DEPRECATED**), or `"base64"`. (default: `"base58"`).
-  - `replaceRecentBlockhash: <bool>` - (optional) if true the transaction recent blockhash will be replaced with the most recent blockhash. (default: false)
+  - `replaceRecentBlockhash: <bool>` - (optional) if true the transaction recent blockhash will be replaced with the most recent blockhash.
+  (default: false, conflicts with `sigVerify`)

 #### Results: